jaantollander/masters-thesis/content/56_future.md

 We should measure the correlation between these measurements and file system usage data.
 Also, it might be interesting to collect and analyze latency values from Lustre Jobstats to see if they provide useful information.

-Finally, analyzing monitoring data as a *batch* is fine for exploring the data and experimenting with different analysis methods.
+Finally, analyzing monitoring data as a batch is fine for exploring the data and experimenting with different analysis methods.
-However, to build a real-time monitoring system, we must process and analyze the monitoring data as a *stream*.
+However, to build a real-time monitoring system, we must process and analyze the monitoring data as a stream.
 We must implement our analysis methods to stream computing, that is, computing the rates and analytics on new data as soon as it arrives from a monitoring client.
 We should also build real-time visualization and reporting of the analysis results.